 The 1922 General Assembly combined the two three-member commissions and added one additional commissioner to form the present seven-member commission.
 The name was changed in 1934 to the Public Service Commission.

-A joint session of the General Assembly elects the Commission for a term of four years, one from each of the six Commission Districts and one Commissioner at-large.
+A joint session of the General Assembly elects the Commission for a term of four years, one from each of the seven Congressional Districts.